FrancescaSrc/deep_reinforcement_learning_projects/report.md

  The trained agent achieves a high score also in the testing part as shown in the tested code and in the video.
 ![Training test results][image5]

-As I went on with my experiments I realized the agent could show signs of overfitting for this simple task and low scores.
-But training it more, the agent showed it was getting better also in the longer run, reaching scores of 20 and 30 using the same technique.
+As I went on with my experiments I realized the agent could show signs of overfitting for this simple task.
+But training it longer, the agent showed it was getting better also with higher scores 20 and 30, just by using the same technique.
 Therefore I did not need to make any additions to the algorithm as it was solving the environment really easily.

 ## Video of the agent: watch the results